PajaspaceNet/PajaspaceNet/README.md

   # 👋 Hi, I'm Paja and you are on the PajaspaceNet

 🌟 Passionate Python developer with a love for automation.
-💻 Currently exploring advanced  Django applications.
+💻 Currently interesting Devops - Terraform ,Jenkins, AWS

 ## 🚀 Interests
 - Automating daily tasks using Python.